NVIDIA/ovn-isolation-deployment/playbooks/control-plane/README.md

 bc92a38cef7c   postgres                                                 "docker-entrypoint.s…"   20 hours ago   Up 20 hours (healthy)
 ```

-# cleanup
+# Cleanup

-stop all the containers on the management node: ovndb, service and DB containers
+Stop all the containers on the management node: ovndb, service and DB containers

 ```sh
 ansible-playbook cleanup-deployment.yaml